MatthewLabasan/sport-search/README.md

 5. [Notes](#notes)

 # Introduction
-This project was built for my Introductions to Database course with my partner, Sally Liu.
+This project was built for my Introduction to Databases course with my partner, Sally Liu.
 Our focus for this project was to design a database for an application of our interest, which in this case, was a sports finder.
 Sports supported include: skiing, scuba diving, kayaking, biking, and cycling.
 Emphasis was placed on developing a well thought out ER diagram, and mapping the correct constraints into a PostgreSQL database without using object-relational features.
 The Python Flask framework was then utilized to create an intuitive way to interact with our database.

 ### Features
 1. Registration and login